higo1974j/aos-checkout/README.md

 # Aos checkout
-Automation checkout for Apple Online Store Japan
+Checkout app for Apple Online Store Japan

 ## How to run this program
 - Put chromedirver in driver directory